MigActCZ/website/content/partners/_index.en.md

 ---
-title: Our partners and supporters
+title: Our partners and donors
 build:
   render: always
 cascade: